-Senior Secured Credit Facility
+Existing Senior Secured Credit Facility

-Our Senior Secured Credit Facility consists of a \$245.0 million term loan and a revolving credit facility.
-Borrowings under the term loan bear interest at an index rate as defined in the credit agreement plus an applicable margin of 5.5% (6.5% at December 26, 2020), payable quarterly through December 28, 2019 and monthly thereafter.
+Our Existing Senior Secured Credit Facility consists of a \$245.0 million term loan and a revolving credit facility.
+Borrowings under the term loan bear interest at an index rate as defined in the credit agreement plus an applicable margin of 5.5% (6.5% at March 27, 2021), payable quarterly through December 28, 2019 and monthly thereafter.
 The term loan requires principal payments equal to approximately \$2.4 million per fiscal year, payable in quarterly installments with the final scheduled principal payment on the outstanding term loan borrowings due on September 25, 2024.
 Beginning in fiscal year 2020, additional principal payments could become due in May of each year, which are based upon a calculation of Excess Cash Flow, as defined by the credit agreement.
-No such additional principal payments were required in May 2020.
+No such additional principal payments were required in May 2021 or 2020.

-In May 2020, we amended the Senior Secured Credit Facility to increase the borrowing capacity under the revolving credit facility by \$10.0 million, to an aggregate amount of up to \$30.0 million.
-Borrowings under the revolving credit facility bear interest at an index rate defined in the credit agreement plus an applicable margin of 3.5% (4.25% at December 26, 2020), payable monthly.
-The revolving credit facility was fully drawn as of December 26, 2020 and expires on September 25, 2024.
+In May 2020, we amended the Existing Senior Secured Credit Facility to increase the borrowing capacity under the revolving credit facility by \$10.0 million, to an aggregate amount of up to \$30.0 million.
+Borrowings under the revolving credit facility bear interest at an index rate defined in the credit agreement plus an applicable margin of 3.5% (4.25% at March 27, 2021), payable monthly.
+The revolving credit facility was fully drawn as of March 27, 2021 and expires on September 25, 2024.